CrowdStrike/terraform-kubectl-falcon/modules/k8s-protection-agent/README.md

     |-----------------------------|------------|
     | Kubernetes Protection Agent | **Write**  |

-2. You need a CrowdStrike Docker API Toke and CID.
+2. You need a CrowdStrike Docker API Token and CID.
 See [How to retrieve your Falcon Docker API Token and CID](#how-to-retrieve-your-falcon-docker-api-token-and-cid) for instructions on how to retrieve your Docker API Token and CID.

 ## How to retrieve your Falcon Docker API Token and CID
 1. Log in to Falcon Console